I get it:

 Where to Purchase the Tickets

-If you're not a Florida resident and would like to save some money on your Disney World tickets, here are some trustworthy sources:
+But, if you're not a Florida resident and would like to save some money on your Disney World tickets, here are some trustworthy sources:

 - Undercover Tourist offers discounted Disney World tickets.
 While the savings are phenomenal, it's certainly better than saving nothing!